 - 1. Duct construction details shall conform to the recommendations of the ASHRAE guide and data book, latest edition, and SMACNA. - 2.
 Rectangular, round, and oval ductwork sheet metal gauges and construction shall conform to the appropriate tables in the ASHRAE guide, latest edition, and SMACNA. - 3.
 Fire dampers shall be provided in accordance with the International Building Code and the National Fire Codes, latest editions. - C. Design Review and Submittals - 1.
 Drawings shall show the specific location of fire dampers. - D. Specific Requirements - 1.
 Balancing dampers shall be provided in each duct to a single outlet or inlet and be located adjacent to the connection to the main branch. - 2.
 Quadrants (easily accessible) shall be provided for each balancing damper for adjusting and locking.
 Balancing dampers above hard ceilings shall have rod extension with quadrant in ceiling. - 3.
 Balancing orifice type dampers behind grills (such as opposed blade dampers) shall not be used without approval of Plant Engineering. - 4.
 Each plenum area shall be provided with a light.
 All lights in a single fan system shall be switched as a group.
+Switch shall include an "ON" pilot light. - 5.
+On units that use outside air the coils must be arranged with the cooling coil following the heating coil.
+(Outside air must go through the heating coil before contacting the cooling coil.)

-Switch shall include an "ON" pilot light. - E. Products - 1.
-Perforated plate ceiling diffusers should not be used without approval from Plant Engineering. - 2.
+- 1. Perforated plate ceiling diffusers should not be used without approval from Plant Engineering. - 2.
 Do not use light troffer diffusers with return air incorporated in the light fixture. - 3.
 Air deflection must be adjustable for all types of ceiling supply diffusers. - 4.
 Flex ductwork is acceptable as connecting duct to diffusers but shall not exceed two (2) feet in length.
-Flexible connections at fan inlets and discharges in general shall be made with fire resistant neoprene impregnated fiberglass cloth, per Code.
+Flexible connections at fan inlets and discharges in general shall be made with fire resistant neoprene impregnated fiberglass cloth, per Code. - F. Execution

-1. Provide access doors to ducts (hinged, latched, with sponge plastic seals) upstream and downstream from all coils and elsewhere where frequent access is required.

-- 2. Provide access doors for all plenum areas with latches operative from both inside and outside the plenum. - 3.
+- 1. Provide access doors to ducts (hinged, latched, with sponge plastic seals) upstream and downstream from all coils and elsewhere where frequent access is required. - 2.
+Provide access doors for all plenum areas with latches operative from both inside and outside the plenum. - 3.
 Provide access panels at all fire dampers.
 These access panels shall be held in place with sponge plastic seals.
 For large size access panels, use hinges and/or latches.